LSNSolutions/.github/profile/README.md

 ![LSN Solutions Logo](sol_github_360.png "Sol Dark Logo")

-## Hi there 👋 greetings from LSN Sol
+## Hi there 👋 greetings from Solutions

-LSN Sol aims to provide all-around solutions to your technical problems.
+Solutions aim to provide all-around solutions to your technical problems.
 It will include sample POCs on various day-to-day problems from a technology perspective.
 These will include but not be limited to:

 1. Node
 2. Python